Marriage Preparation Guidelines

 PRIEST AND/OR DEACON

 The role of the priest or deacon is to serve as the principal witness on behalf of the Christian community at your wedding celebration.
-For OLMC parishioners the pastor of the parish will witness your wedding with mass, or a parish deacon will be the witness if outside mass.
+For OLMC parishioners the pastor or associate pastor of the parish will witness your wedding with mass, or a parish deacon will be the witness if outside mass.
 Couples being prepared outside our parish must procure the celebrant themselves.

 Parishioners, under special circumstances, and with the approval of the pastor, may have a priest friend or relative preside at your wedding.
 You should mention this early in the process.
 There is a form stating the requirements, which will have to be filled out and returned .